vpzed/Destiny2-API-Info-wiki/API-Introduction-Part-3-Manifest.md

 Hitting that URL will download a file with the same name so in this case world_sql_content_8ce5b3356e8749ddcb7f81c0ac8875c6.content

 Even though it doesn't indicate it with a file extension that is a ZIP file, so you need to unzip it.
 Since the file inside the zip has the same name I rename it to world_sql_content_8ce5b3356e8749ddcb7f81c0ac8875c6.zip and then extract the archive.
 As mentioned the unzipped file will be world_sql_content_8ce5b3356e8749ddcb7f81c0ac8875c6.content again.
-This is the SQLite database file so I rename this to world_sql_content_8ce5b3356e8749ddcb7f81c0ac8875c6.sqlite3 for easy recognition.
+This is the SQLite database file so I rename this to world_sql_content_8ce5b3356e8749ddcb7f81c0ac8875c6.sqlite3 for easy recognition on my PC.
+In your code these renaming steps are not required.

 NOTE: The string "8ce5b3356e8749ddcb7f81c0ac8875c6" is the md5sum of the **unzipped** manifest file, so you can use the file name to verify the checksum and know your file came through the process OK.

 Then you use a SQLite3 program to interact with that unzipped file.
 For this tutorial I will use [DB Browser for SQLite](http://sqlitebrowser.org/) and the [SQLite docs](https://sqlite.org/).

-All but one of the tables have an id column and json column.
-The json column contains a JSON object with the actual data inside which is a lot like working with the JSON responses from the API.
-One exception is the DestinyHistoricalStatsDefinition table which uses a key and json setup.
+All but one of the tables have an 'id' column and 'json' column.
+The 'json' column contains a JSON object with the actual data inside which is a lot like working with the JSON responses from the API.
+One exception is the DestinyHistoricalStatsDefinition table which uses a 'key' and 'json' setup.
 The table names use a format of Destiny{identifier}Definition so DestinyRaceDefinition is the table with Race information.

 ## Manifest Updates